FetaFix: Automatic Fault Localization and Repair of Deep Learning Model Conversions: Results

-\textbf{Layer Hyperparameters (LH):} \tool\ detected $250$ potential faults across $7$ model conversion cases, with most of them concerning $padding$ hyperparameters. \tool\ also identified some cases where a potential hyperparameter fault was associated with a potential computation graph (CG) fault - for instance specific convolutional layers, presented potential faults related with $padding$ hyperparameters and connected\texttt{Pad} nodes.
+\textbf{Layer Hyperparameters (LH):} \tool\ detected $254$ potential faults across $12$ model conversion cases, with most of them concerning padding hyperparameters. \tool\ also identified some cases where a potential hyperparameter fault was associated with a potential computation graph (CG) fault - for instance, specific convolutional layers presented potential faults related with padding hyperparameters and \texttt{Pad} nodes that directly preceded these convolutional layers.

-\textbf{Computation Graph (CG):} Our system identified $43$ cases in which parts of the model computation graph presented discrepancies across \source\ and \target\ variants.
-All of the cases observed were associated primarily with two operations: (1) setting a padding around a tensor, by utilizing \texttt{Pad} nodes; (2) performing batch normalization to a tensor by applying an element-by-element constant addition, and scaling using a \texttt{BatchNormalization} node.
-The discrepancies were observed in $4$ erroneous model conversions, with ResNet101 converted from \texttt{Keras} to \texttt{TFLite} containing most of the observed errors ($43/43$).
+\textbf{Computation Graph (CG):} \tool~identified $47$ cases across $4$ conversion cases in which parts of the model computation graph presented discrepancies across \source\ and \target\ variants.
+All the cases observed were associated primarily with three operations: (1) setting a padding around a tensor, by utilizing \texttt{Pad} nodes; (2) performing batch normalization to a tensor by applying an element-by-element constant addition, and scaling using a \texttt{BatchNorm} node; and (3) redundant output nodes erroneously placed by the converter.
+From those $47$ cases, \tool~successfully identified $4$ of them as actual bugs and repaired them, playing a crucial role for the repair of cases \#$11$ and $13$.